 Music at First Parish of Watertown

-Services are enhanced by either piano or guest musicians who express a wide variety of styles that include Classical, folk, jazz, ethnic and world music, as well as popular music and music composed by contemporary artists.
+Services are often enhanced by guest musicians who come from a wide variety of backgrounds, including Classical, folk, ethnic, world music, some jazz, as well as popular music and music composed by contemporary artists.
 Those artists are often part of our congregation or friends from the musical community in the Boston area.

 Musically Speaking Blog